 Dr. Serravalle has continued her own development as a clinician with a pursuit of a doctorate degree in Clinical Psychology (PsyD) which she was awarded in August of 2018 from Capella University.
 The focus of her practicum and internship has been on psychological assessment.
 This includes academic, achievement, personality and neuropsychological evaluation.
 Psychological assessment helps to inform about strengths and deficits cognitively, emotionally or behaviorally that can aide in differential diagnosis and/or treatment planning.

 In addition, Dr. Serravalle has participated in various programs, task forces and leadership teams to further her clinical skills.
-These programs include the American Psychological Association of Graduate Students (APGAS) Committee on Sexual Orientation and Gender Diversity to gain a better understanding of therapy needs in this population.
+These programs include the American Psychological Association of Graduate Students (APGAS) and the Committee on Sexual Orientation and Gender Diversity through the APA.
 She was an initial representative on the Delaware State Advocacy committee that evaluates the state-level legislation and insurance issues that could impact mental health and the profession of psychology for the state of Delaware.
 She was elected to the board of Contextual Philosophy of Science, special interest group for the Association of Contextual Behavioral Science which examines the application of functional contexualism from a world view.
 Currently, she chairs the practice committee for the Delaware Psychological Association .